astroumd/lmtoy/docs/source/glossary.rst

       form 4 independent calibrated spectra; the polarization pairs for each beam are collected through the same horn.
 These 4 are referred to as the 4 **chassis**.
 Salient detail:  RSR does not doppler track.

+    runfile
+      A simple text file of (LMTOY pipeline) commands, one per line.
+Although more limiting than full programmable bash scripts, these can be executed serially by bash, or in parallel by GNU parallel or SLURM.
+The lmtoy script generator will produce sets of runfile's.

     ScanNum
       Scan Number - see **ObsNum**